 CVE-2013-7260: RealNetworks RealPlayer Stack-Based Buffer Overflow

 RealPlayer is vulnerable to multiple stack-based buffer overflow vulnerabilities (CVE-2013-7260).
 This flaw allows attackers to execute arbitrary code and take complete control of the system remotely.
 Affected versions of RealPlayer are before 17.0.4.61 on Windows systems.
+This flaw can be mitigated using a patch management software.

 Below is the view of the crafted RMP file in hex-editor having a malicious value in the ‘version’ attribute.